Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_ZCU102/README.md

 Adder With Pipes (RTL)
 ======================
-This example shows an adder with pipes using 3 RTL kernels an dprotected with Accelize DRM Solution.
+This example shows an adder with pipes using 3 RTL kernels and protected with Accelize DRM Solution.

 ## SUPPORTED PLATFORMS
 Board | Software Version